George Dempster of Dunnichen: Life and work

 He, Andrew Erskine, and James Boswell were joint authors and a "triumvirate of wit", although he later regretted at least one of their attacks, the Critical Strictures on the New Tragedy of Elvira, as he believed the tragedy was better than anything he or his co-authors could have done.

 He served as Member of Parliament for the Perth Burghs (1761-8 and 1769–90).

 Dempster was elected a Fellow of the Royal Society of Edinburgh in 1788, upon the proposal of Dr Thomas Anderson, Henry Duncan and John Playfair.

 He died at Dunnichen, Angus, on 13 February 1818, and was interred at Restenneth Priory, Forfar.

+He appears as a character in the annual Kate Kennedy Procession in St Andrews, currently usually played by Callum MacLeod, the first modern Provost of St Andrews.